rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part3-front-end.md

    - The same account cannot vote more than once, and this is already enforced by the smart contract, so why display a "futile" option to the user in this DApp?
      Instead, we only show the vote button to a user when they are allowed to vote!

 > You may be wondering why `DApp.render` and `DApp.renderVotes`
-> have been split up into two spearate functions.
+> have been split up into two separate functions.
 > Why not simply do all the rendering in a single function.
 > One can do that of course, but immediately after a vote is cast,
 > there is no need to update the entire application,